Free childcare places for two year olds

 Or if your child:

-Or where your partner or both of you are currently serving in the Armed Forces.
+- where your partner or both of you are currently serving in the Armed Forces

 For eligible families the next step is to contact a Children's Centre in your area to arrange an appointment with an Early Years Worker.
 They can help you find a childcare provider in your area.
 They will also give you a free bookstart pack and tell you about all the great activities you can access in the Children's Centre.
 Further information about Children's Centres in Cheshire West can be found on the Starting Well website.